pac4j/pac4j/README.md

 <b>scribe-up</b> ("up" for User Profile) is a web OAuth client to :
 <ol>
-<li>delegate authentication and permissions at an OAuth provider</li>
+<li>delegate authentication and permissions to an OAuth provider (i.e. the user is redirected to the OAuth provider to log in)</li>
-<li>retrieve the profile of the authorized user after successfull authentication and permissions acceptation.</li>
+<li>(in the application) retrieve the profile of the authorized user after successfull authentication and permissions acceptation (at the OAuth provider).</li>
 </ol>

 It's available under the Apache 2 license and based on : <a href="https://github.com/fernandezpablo85/scribe-java">scribe-java</a> (for OAuth protocol) and <a href="https://github.com/FasterXML/jackson-core">Jackson</a> (for JSON parsing).